dsab123/sabbaghblog/_posts/linux-custom-logging-azapi.md

+---
-# Linux VM Custom Logs with Terraform and AzApi
+title: 'Linux VM Custom Logs with Terraform and AzApi'
+description: Ive been doing a lot of work recently on the linux side of ...'
+date: '2022-04-26'
+modified_date: '2022-04-26'
+image: /assets/images/posts/ac-unit.jpg
+---

 I've been doing a lot of work recently on the linux side of our product's infrastructure, which consists of a few Azure VMs and VM Scale Sets.